Akira-221/MyFirstProject/README.md

-# MyFirstProject
+# MySQL Learning Notes
-This is my first project here.
+This is my MySQL learning notes.